Submissions

 5. Results

-The title should be in Times New Roman, font size of 12 (bold), and the first character in each word has to be capitalized, and the title should be centred.
-The full names of the authors and their affiliations should be mentioned.
+You should use Times New Roman font with a bold size of 12, capitalize the first character in each word, and center the title.
+Include the full names of the authors along with their affiliations in your text.

 1. Abstract and keywords